suclike/brain/Unit-Testing-with-Robolectric.md

 # Overview

-Robolectric is a unit testing framework that allows Android applications to be tested on the JVM (no emulator or device needed!).
-If you've ever tried to run Android tests on the JVM without Robolectric, you probably ran into an exception similar to `java.lang.RuntimeException: Method getWindow in android.app.Activity not mocked...` This is because the `android.jar` that your code is compiled against only contains stub implementations of the Android classes.
-The actual implementations only exist when running on a device or emulator.
+Robolectric is a unit testing framework that allows Android applications to be tested on the JVM without an emulator or device.
+Running Android tests on the JVM usually fails because the Android core libraries included with the SDK, specifically the `android.jar` file, only contain stub implementations of the Android classes.
+The actual implementations of the core libraries are built directly on the device or emulator, so running tests usually requires one to be active in order to execute.

-So for all of us that want faster executing tests on the JVM (either for our Continuous Integration Server or just for faster iteration during development), Robolectric saves the day.
-Robolectric provides implementations of the Android SDK by rewriting the Android classes as they are being loaded (replacing the stubs for "actual" implementations).
+So for all of us that want faster executing tests on the JVM, Robolectric saves the day.
+Robolectric provides implementations of the Android SDK by rewriting the Android core libraries using [[shadow classes|Unit-Testing-with-Robolectric#using-shadows]].
 This gives us the ability to execute our tests on the JVM and achieve must faster test execution times than if we were running on a device or emulator.

 ## Setup